nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: tasks with title including "tutorial" will be displayed

    1. Test case: `find-tasks title:tutorial title:lab`<br>
-      Expected: lessons with title including either "tutorial" or "lab" will be displayed
+      Expected: tasks with title including either "tutorial" or "lab" will be displayed

-   1. Test case: `find-lesson datetime:10-11-2020 12:00`<br>
-      Expected: lesson happening on 10-1102020 at 12:00 will be displayed.

 ### Deleting a task